timfelle/PointCloudRegistration/PointCloudRegistration/README.md

         Define if correspondences should be exported as point clouds for
         visualisation.

-    FPFH_VERSION:            [default: local]
+    FPFH_VERSION:            [default: project]
-        Defines if the locally implemented version of the algorithm should be used or the version included in open3d. [local,open3d]
+        Defines if the project implemented version of the algorithm should be used or the version included in open3d. [project,open3d]

-    FGR_VERSION:            [default: local]
+    FGR_VERSION:            [default: project]
-        Defines if the locally implemented version of the algorithm should be used or the version included in open3d. [local,open3d]
+        Defines if the project implemented version of the algorithm should be used or the version included in open3d. [project,open3d]

     TOL_NU:                 [default: 1e-6]
         Tolerence for penalty variable nu.